wdevore/RISC-V-RV32I-MultiCycle/README.md

 ## Typical usage
 First you would prepared *memory.sv* from above.
 The main test bench entry point is in *console_tb.cpp*.

-Then you invoked *make console* the simulation.
-It should now be running and you should see the NCurses terminal gui showing all the simulation variables including memory.
+Then you invoked *make console* to run the simulation.
+It should now be running such that you cab see the NCurses terminal gui showing all the simulation variables including memory.

 Next you would load a *.ram* ascii-byte file.
 The ram file needs to be in the **rams** folder at the same level of where you are running the simulation.